 2 Plan your day

 For some people, quarantine could lead to some mild mood, or even mental health problems.
 We know from people who have spent a winter at a polar research station that medium- or long-term isolation can be linked to psychological problems.
-A study found that over 60% of mission crews reported feeling depressed or anxious; and nearly 50% felt more irritable and had problems with memory, sleep and concentration.
+A study found that more than 60% of mission crews reported feeling depressed or anxious; and almost 50% felt more irritable and had problems with memory, sleep and concentration.

 Of course, coronavirus self-isolation will not be as extreme or as long as those exposed to an Arctic winter and therefore the impact on mental well-being is likely to be much less extreme.
 But some people who self-isolate may have difficulty sleeping (insomnia), feelings of restlessness or sadness, or start feeling unmotivated.
-To combat these problems, one of the tips for the most peaceful quarantine possible is to maintain a structure for the day.
+To combat these problems, one of the recommendations for a quarantine as peaceful as possible is to maintain a structure for the day.
 Having a set schedule for meals and bedtime can help you stay on track.
 Planning activities and setting goals can also help motivate you and stop feeling down.

 4 Avoid conflicts

-In some cases, quarantine is done at home with a small group of people, be they family or friends.
-This can limit loneliness, but it can present other challenges, such as the possibility of fighting.
-Even those we love very much can get on our nerves when we stay in the house for a long time.
+In some cases, quarantine is done at home with a small group of people, whether they are family members or friends.
+This may limit loneliness, but it can present other challenges, such as the possibility of quarrels.
+Even those we love very much can get on our nerves when we stay at home for a long time.